Kristina Drumheller, Ph.D.

-Dr. Drumheller joined the Department of Communication in 2006 and has served as director of graduate studies in communication since 2007.
+Dr. Drumheller joined the Department of Communication in 2006 and served as director of graduate studies in communication from 2007-2014.
+She is the interim department head for history.
 She received a Ph.D. in communication from the University of Missouri-Columbia, a M.A. in communication from Texas State University and a B.A. in public relations from Texas Tech University.

 Teaching and Related Service

 Dr. Drumheller lives with her husband, Matthew and her amazing daughter, Mabel.
-She also lives with a dog and two cats which have the run of the house.
-She is an avid reader and has taken up knitting to help Mabel learn new crafts.
-She has a "silent" piano which she hopes to actually play one day and loves being outside when it is warm.
+She also lives with a dog and cat which have the run of the house.
+She is an avid reader and has a "silent" piano which she hopes to actually play one day.
+She likes tennis and golfing, though not very good at either sport.